-For better bacon, extraordinary eggs and all-round amazing produce, visit the mother of all markets in the lee of London Bridge.
+For best of the best bacon, incredibly extraordinary eggs and all-round amazing produce, visit the mother of all markets in the lee of London Bridge.

 The blackboard says it all.
 Why would I travel halfway across London to buy an egg?
 As the Borough Market’s chalk-written message explains, because it tastes better.
 And that’s because the hens that lay the eggs are free-roaming, fed on a natural diet of grasses, clover and maize, are humanely treated and are probably as happy about their environment as chooks can be.
 At the same time as I make this purchase, I accept that I’m paying a premium for an egg that may be smaller or larger and thinner shelled than eggs from the supermarket, which dictates a standardised size and condition of the eggs it sells.